THOMASELOVE/432-classes-2026/class04/README.md

 ## Announcements

+1. I recently corrected typos on pages 46-47 of the [Slides for Class 2](https://github.com/THOMASELOVE/432-classes-2026/tree/main/class02), and corrected the Quarto file for [Class 3](https://github.com/THOMASELOVE/432-classes-2026/tree/main/class03).
-1. The Answer Sketch for Lab 1 will be available on Friday 2026-01-23 shortly after noon.
+2. The Answer Sketch for Lab 1 will be available on Friday 2026-01-23 shortly after noon.
 Grades and feedback should be available by Class 5.
-2. Frank Harrell is the inventor of the **rms** package, which we'll be using today.
+3. Frank Harrell is the inventor of the **rms** package, which we'll be using today.
     - [Biostatistics for Biomedical Research](https://hbiostat.org/bbr/) is a more introductory book "aimed at exposing biomedical researchers to modern biostatistical methods and statistical graphics"
     - [Regression Modeling Strategies](https://hbiostat.org/rmsc/) provides a detailed study of the `rms` package and philosophy.
-3. Today's material using the `ols()` and `lrm()` functions is mostly covered in the [Course Notes](https://thomaselove.github.io/432-notes/), especially in Chapters 14 and 21.
+4. Today's material using the `ols()` and `lrm()` functions is mostly covered in the [Course Notes](https://thomaselove.github.io/432-notes/), especially in Chapters 14 and 21.
-4. The [HELP randomized controlled trial](https://www.mosaic-web.org/mosaicData/reference/HELPrct.html) we'll be discussing in several classes comes from [the `mosaicData` package](https://www.mosaic-web.org/mosaicData/).
+5. The [HELP randomized controlled trial](https://www.mosaic-web.org/mosaicData/reference/HELPrct.html) we'll be discussing in several classes comes from [the `mosaicData` package](https://www.mosaic-web.org/mosaicData/).
-5. The CES-D Scale we will use for our two outcomes today is available [here as a PDF](https://www.apa.org/depression-guideline/epidemiologic-studies-scale.pdf).
+6. The CES-D Scale we will use for our two outcomes today is available [here as a PDF](https://www.apa.org/depression-guideline/epidemiologic-studies-scale.pdf).
-6. We talked about Project A in Class 3.
+7. We talked about Project A in Class 3.
 If you missed it, be sure you look over [our Ten Thoughts on Project A](https://github.com/THOMASELOVE/432-classes-2026/blob/main/class03/README.md#ten-thoughts-on-project-a).

 ## Details to come.